dhemery/cwd.dhemery.com/site/posts/2009-02-planned-response-systems.md

 ---
-category:  Coding
-- Testing
+title: Planned Response Systems
 date: 2009/02/19 01:12:14
 tags:
+- coding
 - design
-title: Planned Response Systems
-comments: true
-published: true
-layout: post
+- testing

 ---

 I first learned about the idea of planned response systems from III, a colleague and friend of mine.
 I later read about the idea in depth in McMenamin and Palmer's profound book <em><a href="http://www.amazon.com/exec/obidos/ASIN/0917072308/dalehemery-20">Essential Systems Analysis</a></em>.